Sydney Carter (basketball)

-Sydney Carter. (born November 18, 1990) is a retired professional basketball player.
+Sydney Carter (born November 18, 1990) is a retired professional basketball player.
 She played college basketball at Texas A&M University, where she played along Sydney Colson and San Antonio Stars center Danielle Adams and helped the Aggies win the NCAA title during her junior year.
-She was an Assistant Coach in the 2021-2022 season at Texas A&M and is now the Director of Player Delevopment for women’s basketball at The University of Texas.
+She was an assistant coach in the 2021-2022 season at Texas A&M and is now the Director of Player Development for women’s basketball at The University of Texas.